aws-samples/inventory-management-for-amazon-ec2/README.md

 > CCE(Common Configuration Enumeration): Vulnerabilities in system settings that allow operations beyond the user's
 > permitted privileges or enable information viewing, falsification, or leakage beyond the scope.
 >
-> CVE(Common Vulnerabilty and Exposures): publicly know information security vulerabilities and exposures.
+> CVE(Common Vulnerability and Exposures): publicly know information security vulnerabilities and exposures.